Printer Friendly PDF

 - Unexpected weight loss

-- Screening: Men and women age 50 and older with an average risk for developing colorectal cancer should have at least one of the five screening tests: annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
+- Screening: Men and women age 50 and older with an average risk for developing colorectal cancer should discuss the most appropriate screening test with their physician.
+Screening tests include annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); stool DNA test every three years; flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
 Those with increased risk factors should consult their physician whether to begin screenings earlier than age 50.

 - Lifestyle: Maintaining a regular exercise schedule and healthy diet may decrease the risk of colorectal cancer.
 A healthy diet includes plenty of fruits, vegetables, and whole grains, and limited consumption of high-fat foods, red and processed meats, and alcohol.
+Use aspirin and other related drugs in moderation.
 Aspirin, ibuprofen, and naproxen are linked to lower risk of colorectal cancer and polyps.
 However, these drugs can have serious side effects.
 You should talk with your physician before taking them specifically to lower your risk.

 There are four main types of treatment for colorectal cancer: surgery, radiation therapy, chemotherapy, and targeted therapies.
 Specific needs may be addressed by surgeons, gastroenterologists, or medical or radiation oncologists.
 For complex treatments, a team of specialists may be involved.